Last updated on August 30th, 2019 at 11:42 am

 Our chosen route: We flew from Manila with Air Asia to Davao City and spent around 2 hours on the plane.
 From Davao International Airport, you can ride 2 jeepneys to reach the pier.
 From there, you will ride a boat to go to Samal.
 There are boats at the port that leave as early as 4 AM.
 Since we weren’t really in a hurry, we stayed in the airport for the night and got going at around 10 AM.

-From Davao City to Samal Island Davao
+Getting to Samal Island from Davao City

 Option 1: Take 2 jeepneys from the city to Sta.
 Ana Wharf and from there, ride the Palboros boat to go to Kaputian, Samal.
 This is the cheapest option and it will cost around 20 PHP for the jeepneys and 60 PHP for a one-way boat.